oracle/vagrant-projects/Ocr-Yum-Mirror/README.md

 - ol8_UEKR7

 Optionally further channels can be added once the virtual machine completed the first boot.
-Channles could also be added to the script `/home/vagrant/sync-yum.sh` to the new channels will be synced automatically.
+Channels could also be added to the script `/home/vagrant/sync-yum.sh` to get them synced automatically.

 ## Prerequisites